Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 - I conducted Regex string matching on the betting lines to change the '1/2' symbol, which because of it's encoding was being picked up by Jupyter Notebook as a special character, to a '.5,' for all the betting lines.

-Feature Engineering/Accounting for Time Series: I caluculated a few features for my dataset.
-I calculated whether each game ended up being an over, an under, or a push(final score same as total line), and used these features as my response variables.
-I wanted a metric that was representative of a team's total
+Feature Engineering/Accounting for Time Series: I caluculated a few additional features for my dataset, on top of the box scores stats I scraped off of basketball-reference.

+- I calculated whether each game ended up being an over, an under, or a push(final score same as total line), by subtracting the book's point total and subtracting that from the actual game total.
+I used these features as my target variables.

-To predict the total score for a game, I decided to impute each game as the representation of the three games prior for each team playing.
+- To predict the total score for a game, I decided to impute each game as the representation of the three games prior for each team playing.
 I decided against using a rolling mean because I wanted to capture more of the game-to-game variability present in the data.

+- I imputed an offensive rating for each team for each game.
+Offensive rating is an "advanced" statistic (called advanced because it is not a counting stat) which is a summary metric for a team's offensive performance in a game.
+I imputed this statistic in the hopes it would capture much of the variability present in my other offensive statistics (points, rebounds, assists, etc.)

 Exploratory Data Analysis: